 - Choose Rotate Multiple Images shortcut inside the Shortcuts app.

 - Select the images and tap Add.

 - Enter the degree of rotation in multiples of 90, that is, 90, 180, or 270.
 After that, tap Done.

 The shortcut will rotate all the images and save them to the Photos app.
 You will receive a silent notification when the shortcut is done running.

-Let’s start with Mac.
-Plus, if you use iCloud Photos on your Apple devices, rotating images in Mac’s Photos app will sync and reflect on your iPhone and iPad as well.
+If you use iCloud Photos on your Apple devices, rotating images in Mac’s Photos app will also sync and reflect on your iPhone and iPad.

 Follow these steps to rotate multiple images at once on Mac:

 - Open the Photos app and go to Library or one of the albums.

 - Hold the Command key and select all the pictures you want to rotate.

 - Right-click or hold the Control key and click over one of the chosen images.